We use cookies and similar tools to give you the best website experience. By using our site, you accept our Websites Privacy Policy.

 People with hypothyroidism, for instance, may have trouble losing weight, even if they are eating well and exercising.
 They may feel tired all the time or have difficulty concentrating.
 They may feel constipated.
 Some people notice that their hair and skin are drier than usual and may experience hair loss.

-Many people with hypothyroidism are never properly diagnosed.
-If you are feeling run down, having trouble losing weight with proper diet and exercise, or having trouble concentrating, tell your doctor.
-He or she can determine whether your symptoms are caused by thyroid deficiency.
+If you are feeling run down, having trouble losing weight with proper diet and exercise, or having trouble concentrating, your doctor can determine whether your symptoms are caused by hypothyroidism.

 Hypothyroidism can occur after a person develops thyroiditis, which is an inflammation of the thyroid gland.
-There are several types of thyroiditis.
+There are several types of thyroiditis that can sometimes include symptoms of severe thyroid pain and tenderness.

 Beta blockers are used to control symptoms of hyperthyroidism because they slow and protect the heart from the excess stimulation caused by increased levels of thyroid hormone.
 Thyroid replacement with thyroxine is necessary when the hypothyroid phase of thyroiditis is severe.
 Though the hypothyroid phase of thyroiditis is often transient, it can sometimes be permanent and lead to a lifelong need for thyroxine replacement.

-Some people develop thyroiditis after an upper respiratory infection, but usually the trigger is unknown.
-In a small percentage of women, thyroiditis can occur within a year of giving birth, in a condition called postpartum thyroiditis.
+Some people develop thyroiditis after an upper respiratory infection, and in a small percentage of women, thyroiditis can occur within a year of giving birth.
+However, in most cases, the trigger for thyroiditis is unknown.

 Hypothyroidism may also result from disease or injury to the cells in the pituitary, a gland in the brain that produces thyroid-stimulating hormone, or TSH, which prompts the thyroid to produce thyroxine.
 Since the problem is with the pituitary and not the thyroid, this condition is sometimes called central or “secondary” hypothyroidism.
 It’s rare and occurs most often after a head injury or brain surgery.

-Other causes of hypothyroidism include thyroidectomy, in which the thyroid is partially or fully removed surgically, or destruction of the thyroid gland by the use of radioactive iodine to treat thyroid cancer or hyperthyroidism.
+Hypothyroidism also occurs after thyroidectomy, when the thyroid is partially or fully removed surgically, or following destruction of the thyroid gland by radioactive iodine used to treat hyperthyroidism.
 This results in inadequate thyroxine production.

 To diagnose hypothyroidism, your doctor asks about your symptoms and your medical history.
-He or she also performs a physical exam to determine whether your thyroid is enlarged or feels tender or inflamed.
-The doctor orders a blood test to confirm a diagnosis of hypothyroidism.
+Your doctor also performs a physical exam to determine whether your thyroid is enlarged or feels tender or inflamed.
+A blood test confirms a diagnosis of hypothyroidism.

 The doctor takes a small sample of blood, which is analyzed in a laboratory to look for several markers, or indicators, of thyroid disease.
 The most sensitive of these is TSH.
 An elevated TSH level indicates that your thyroid has decreased function.

-If the TSH level is borderline elevated after an initial blood test, your doctor may wait a few weeks and then repeat the test.
+If the TSH level is only borderline elevated after an initial blood test, and you do not have hypothyroid symptoms, your doctor may wait a few weeks and then repeat the test.
 Your doctor may also test your blood for thyroid antibodies, which may indicate that you have Hashimoto’s thyroiditis.
-Antibodies are present in almost all people with this condition.
+Though antibodies are present in most people with this condition, occasionally they are undetectable.

 If you are diagnosed with hypothyroidism, your doctor works with you to create a treatment program.